 Data Quality Aids Successful Data Migrations

-Poor data quality is one of the reasons why data migration projects fail, as these projects involve the movement of high volumes of data in disparate formats.
-To ensure a high success rate, data quality rules should be used to identify and correct any errors before the migration can take place.
+Poor data quality is one reason why data migration projects fail, as these projects involve the movement of high volumes of data in disparate formats.
+Efficient data quality management is necessary to ensure a high migration success rate.
+Data quality rules should be used to identify and correct any errors before the migration can take place.
 This helps in carrying out data migration projects faster and with greater accuracy.

 For instance, to create a unified repository for customer data, a company plans to move from a decentralized information storage system to a centralized one such as a data warehouse.
-Previously, data was manually entered by employees and had errors including duplicate records and missing information.
-An effective data quality tool can help the business identify those errors and correct them before migrating data into a data warehouse.
+Previously, data was manually entered by employees and had errors, including duplicate records and missing information.
+An effective data quality management software can help the business identify those errors and correct them before migrating data into a data warehouse.

 Ensuring Data Quality Reduces Data Processing Time and Costs

 According to Gartner, poor data quality can have an average financial impact of $9.7 million per year.
-In addition, bad data means incorrect information is being processed which might involve rework.
-However, if companies make data governance a part of their overall business process, time and cost spent on rework can be minimized.
+In addition, bad data means incorrect information is being processed, which might involve rework.
+However, if companies make a data quality management framework a part of their overall business process, the time and cost spent on rework can be minimized.

-Having a well-defined set of assessment metrics in place is vital for assessing the performance of an enterprise’s data quality management initiatives.
+Having a well-defined set of data quality management assessment metrics in place is vital for assessing the performance of an enterprise’s data quality management initiatives.
 It helps determine whether the data quality management strategy is bearing fruit to meet organizational goals.